 1. Motivate your Team

 Employee motivation is a powerful tool of offshore team management that may bring amazing results for a company.
 Again, due to geographic distances it’s hard for managers to influence their remote team, especially when working with a vendor.
 Having an offshore team provider creates additional barriers, and why tech companies need to reconsider their engagement model to make the following tips for managing offshore development teams work.

 Assign a local team leader

 When starting a team, you not only need people who are motivated and enthusiastic, but also a true “leader” to drive them and assist in case of questions.
 This person will be a local team lead who will also act like a “communication channel” between you and the developers.

-What is more, your team lead will take control of product development and relieve you of micromanagement or other time-consuming operations.
-A great lead is often responsible for operational management – to maintain the office in an appropriate fashion.
+What is more, your team lead will keep under control the product development and relieve you of micromanagement or other time-consuming operations.
+A great lead will also take care of the software engineer work-life balance to ensure that your offshore developers are not overwhelmed with tasks, as well as operational management — to maintain the office in an appropriate fashion.
 If you want to get rid of this headache and rather focus on team building and product development, leave mundane tasks to us.
 At Alcor, we provide operational management support for software companies, including IT recruitment services, legal & compliance, business trips support, accounting services in Eastern Europe, etc. So, your team lead will be responsible only for his/her primary area of responsibility regarding the team and engineering.

 Be Present in the Life of your Team